The Different Types of Car Insurance Coverage

 Compare Quotes From Top Companies and Save

 Jeffrey Johnson is a legal writer with a focus on personal injury.
 He has worked on personal injury and sovereign immunity litigation in addition to experience in family, estate, and criminal law.
 He earned a J.D. from the University of Baltimore and has worked in legal offices and non-profits in Maryland, Texas, and North Carolina.
 He has also earned an MFA in screenwriting from Chapman Univer...

 UPDATED: Jul 19, 2021

 It’s all about you.
 We want to help you make the right coverage choices.

-Advertiser Disclosure: We strive to help you make confident insurance decisions.
+Advertiser Disclosure: We strive to help you make confident car insurance decisions.
 Comparison shopping should be easy.
-We partner with top insurance providers.
-This doesn't influence our content.
-Our opinions are our own.
+We are not affiliated with any one car insurance company and cannot guarantee quotes from any single provider.

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about car insurance.
 Our goal is to be an objective, third-party resource for everything car insurance related.
 We update our site regularly, and all content is reviewed by car insurance experts.

 Before we delve into how to tell a good policy from a bad one, you need to understand that insurers are regulated on the state level, so there’s no national standard for policy terms or types of insurance.
-Most insurers use similar terms to refer to similar products (i.e. “Collision” coverage typically refers to the same coverage for most insurers) but there is no standardized terminology, so be sure to check your policy’s Definitions page to make sure a term means what you think it means.
+Most auto insurance coverage companies use similar terms to refer to similar products (i.e. “Collision” coverage typically refers to the same coverage for most insurers) but there is no standardized terminology, so be sure to check your policy’s Definitions page to make sure a term means what you think it means.

 - Like a menu, just because it’s listed doesn’t mean you’ve ordered it or have it as part of your contract.